tomfran/search-rs/README.md

 The `min_f` param filters terms appearing less that it, while `max_p` filters terms appearing more than in `max_p` percentage of the documents.

-The folder param is a path to a folder with the following structure:
+The folder param is a path to a folder containing the documents to index.
+The index files will be placed inside a subfolder, `.index`.

+Here is an example of such structure:
 ```
+example
+├── .index
-├── docs
+│   ├── idx.alphas
-│   ├── 1.txt
+│   ├── idx.docs
-│   ├── 2.txt
+│   ├── idx.offsets
-│   └── 3.txt
+│   └── idx.postings
-└── index
+├── 1.txt
+├── 2.txt
-    ├── idx.alphas
+├── 3.txt
+└── subfolder
-    ├── idx.docs
+    ├── 1.txt
-    ├── idx.offsets
+    ├── 2.txt
-    └── idx.postings
+    └── 3.txt
 ```

-The index folder will be created after the build command.
+The builder will walk recursively down the input folder, skipping hidden ones.

 **Load a document collection**